 Item nameis the name that will appear for the fixed asset in reports and lists.

-Depreciation rateis the annual percentage depreciation rate for the asset.
-This rate will be used by the Depreciation Calculation Worksheet in the Reports tab.
+Depreciation rateis the notional annual percentage depreciation rate for the asset.
+This rate will be used by the Depreciation Calculation Worksheet in the Reports tab to calculate a daily depreciation rate, which will be used in calculations.

 Descriptionaccepts detailed information about the fixed asset.